Bering Strait School District: Communities

-The student population is roughly 98% Alaska Native, including Yup'ik, Siberian Yup'ik, and Inupiat.
+The student population is roughly 98% Alaska Native, including Yup'ik, Siberian Yupik, and Inupiat.
 Travel between villages is by air; the nearest road connection to the outside world is almost 300 mi east to the district office in Unalakleet.

 The communities in the district are traditional Inuit and Yupik villages which rely on subsistence activities such as hunting marine mammals and migratory birds, and gathering berries.
 Native dance and traditional crafts such as walrus ivory carving are still strong.
 At least four villages practice traditional whaling.
 There are few cash economy jobs, and the school is often the largest employer in each village.

-Russia is visible from four district schools with the naked eye, most notably from Diomede School located on the island of Little Diomede, where it is only 2.4 km (1.5 mi) from the International Date Line.
+Russia is visible from four district schools with the naked eye, most notably from Diomede School located on the island of Little Diomede, where it is only 1.5 mi from the International Date Line.

 The route of the Iditarod Trail Sled Dog Race runs through six district villages, where it is a major event.
 Many current and former Iditarod mushers live in the district, and participate in school activities focusing on the history and cultural traditions of mushing.